oxid-academy/product-promotion-banner/README.md

 ## Troubleshooting

 ### Banner Not Displaying
-If the banner is not displaying, verify:
+If the banner is not displaying, verify the following:
 - Your module is active.
+- You are on the start page of your shop.
 - An existing item number is provided in the module settings.
-- The matching product is active and avialble for current user.
+- The matching product is active and available for the current user.
-- You are on the start page of your shop.

 If you still encounter any issues, clear your `source/tmp` directory.
 You can do this by running the `oe:cache:clear` command: